sriman98/my_challenge_project/README.md

 The hyperparameters are tuned for this given problem statement

-The code consists of appropriate comments to understand the flow of the implementation
+The Python code consists of appropriate comments to understand the flow of the implementation

 The final resultant image is stored in "japanese_garden_by_picasso_final.png"